For a list of the administrative updates to this public summary of opinion please refer to the PDF document below.

 In GvHD, the cells in the transplanted bone marrow react against the patients’ organs, such as the stomach, gut, skin and liver, leading to organ damage.
 GvHD may happen in the short term, or later after transplantation, in which case a wider range of organs can be involved.
 GvHD is a serious, life-threatening disease.

 - What is the estimated number of patients affected by the condition?

-At the time of designation, Graft-versus-Host disease affected less than 1 in 10,000 people in the European Union (EU)*.
-This is equivalent to a total of fewer than 46,000 people, and is below the ceiling for orphan designation, which is 5 people in 10,000.
+At the time of designation, GvHD affected less than 1 in 10,000 people in the European Union (EU).
+This was equivalent to a total of fewer than 47,000 people*, and is below the ceiling for orphan designation, which is 5 people in 10,000.
 This is based on the information provided by the sponsor and the knowledge of the Committee for Orphan Medicinal Products (COMP).

 - What treatments are available?

 The methods of treatment authorised for GvHD in the Community, at the time of submission of the application for orphan designation, included anti-T-cell immunoglobulins (proteins called antibodies that block the effect of T cells of the immune system) and ciclosporin (an immunosuppressant).
 In addition, systemic corticosteroids (synthetic steroid hormones administered so that they can affect the body as a whole) are usually administered at high doses.
 Other therapies include various immunosuppressants (drugs that inhibit the immune response).
 Satisfactory argumentation has been submitted by the sponsor to justify the assumption that the medicinal product might be of potential significant benefit for the treatment of GvHD, particularly in terms of improved efficacy and limiting drug toxicity (steroid-sparing effect).

 - How is this medicine expected to work?